quicwg/base-drafts/draft-ietf-quic-recovery.md

   a packet lost.
 In fraction of an RTT.

 * kMinTLPTimeout: 10ms
   Minimum time in the future a tail loss probe alarm may be set for.

 * kMinRTOTimeout: 200ms
   Minimum time in the future an RTO alarm may be set for.

 * kDelayedAckTimeout: 25ms
   The length of the peer's delayed ack timer.

+* kDefaultInitialRtt: 200ms
+  The default RTT used before an RTT sample is taken.

 ## Variables of interest